snabb/downtimed/README.md

 A startup script for GNU/Debian and related distributions is included as debian-startup.sh.
 It should be installed as /etc/init.d/downtimed.
-Running the command "update-rc.d downtimed defaults" enables starting the service at the system startup.
+Running the command `update-rc.d downtimed defaults` enables starting the service at the system startup.

 ### FreeBSD

 A sample startup script for FreeBSD is included as freebsd-startup.sh.
 It should be installed as /usr/local/etc/rc.d/downtimed.

-Add:
-	downtimed_enable="YES"
-...in one of the following files to enable boot time startup:
+Add `downtimed_enable="YES"` in one of the following files to enable boot time
-	/etc/rc.conf
-	/etc/rc.conf.local
-	/etc/rc.conf.d/downtimed
+startup: /etc/rc.conf /etc/rc.conf.local /etc/rc.conf.d/downtimed

 Add the following if you want to configure downtimed(8) command line
-options:
+options: `downtimed_flags="<set as needed>"`
-	downtimed_flags="<set as needed>"

 ### Mac OS X